Famous people from North East England

 English comic actor who formed one half of the famous Laurel and Hardy double act alongside American, Oliver Hardy (Norvell Hardy 1892-1957).
 Laurel was born Arthur Stanley Jefferson in Ulverston, Lancashire but was raised in the North East where he was educated at King James I Grammar School in Bishop Auckland and King’s School in Tynemouth.
 Laurel lived in Dockwray Square, North Shields from 1897 to 1901.
 A statue commemorating him can be seen in the park at the centre of the square.

 Real name Lauren Gofton.
 Radio DJ and TV presenter, born Sunderland.
 She started out in the music industry as a vocalist, guitarist and lyricist with successful Sunderland punk band Kenickie.
 Lauren gained prominence for her outspoken and witty contributions to game panel shows like Never Mind the Buzzcocks and Have I Got News for You?
-In 2018 Lauren became the presenter of BBC Radio 4’s Desert Island Discs.
+In 2018 she became the presenter of BBC Radio 4’s Desert Island Discs and is one of the presenters on BBC1’s The One Show.

 Remembered in the Town